 - Sprinkle the ballast over the track and sleepers.

-This can be done using a ballast spreader (which are available for N / 009 / HOE gauge and of OO/HO track) or using a small spoon.
+This can be done using a ballast spreader (my preferred model is reviewed here) or using a small spoon.

 - Tap the rails with a spoon or other object to shake the rogue ballast off the sleepers and bed it in.